-It’s backpacking season and we know many of you are getting your flint, camping pads and stuff sacks all lined up for the perfect hiking getaway.
+Backpacking season is just around the corner and we know many of you are getting your flint, camping pads and stuff sacks all lined up for the perfect hiking getaway.
 One thing to make sure, especially when first buying a multi-day pack, is that you’ve got the right fit for your body type.

 That’s right up our alley here at WildyX.
 Our superstar pack-fitter Peter Manley says that the pack-fitting process takes about 20 minutes in the shop, starting with the all-important torso and waist measurements.